UPDATED 7/22/2024

 Check with your insurance

 Luckily, most private health insurance plans cover the vaccine for people 50 years of age and older, Dr. Patel says.
 "Unfortunately, Medicare Part A and Part B will not cover the shingles vaccine, though there are other Medicare plans, such as Medicare Advantage or Medicare Part D, that may cover at least part of the costs," she says.
 "I often tell patients to get the vaccine before they switch to Medicare to make sure it's covered."
-The price for the Shingrix vaccine can vary from $200-$250, Dr. Patel says.
+The price for the Shingrix vaccine can cost around $427, Dr. Patel says.
 Call your insurance provider to learn more.

 What to expect (spoiler—two shots!)